Who am I and Why Do I Love to Help Others?

 I am currently a PhD Candidate in Higher Education with a focus on Human Resource Management at Michigan State University.
 I focus on how work-life initiatives and awareness improves employee retention, satisfaction, and performance.
 As an emerging researcher my work has twice earned me the Wilson Award at MSU for excellence in human resource research.
 My thoughts on work-life have led to magazine articles, interviews on podcasts, and most recently given a published chapter in the book Beyond the Pride and the Privilege: Stories of Doctoral Students and Work Life Balance.
 On October 1 will release my first book “the 2-Year-Old’s Guide to Work-Life Balance.”

 Student Affairs/College Administration

 I have been a Student Affairs professional for the past 13 years.
-I am currently the Director of Student Activities and Leadership Programs at the University of Michigan-Flint.
+I am currently the Manager for Graduate Student Engagement at the University of Michigan.
 I have worked in multiple aspects of college administration including residence life, athletics, career services, academic success, judicial affairs, Fraternity and Sorority Life, graduate student services, advising organizations, and my favorite: leadership development.
 I have involved in the Knowledge Community and Commission leadership in NASPA and ACPA respectfully.
 I believe passionately in the value student affairs brings to a student’s experience.
 Student Affairs is part of the formula to student success and should be treated as such.

 16 Random Facts About Me

 - Despite all my achievements and love of speaking, my greatest achievements and love are with my son Alessio (3) and daughter Sofia (2).

 - I met my wife Sherri while coaching football in Leavenworth, KS.
 I literally owe all I have in life to football.